 Monthly Operational reviews

 The most common operational review is a Monthly operational review (MOR).
-Monthly operational reviews are perfect for management or upper management to get an idea of how the organization is functioning.
+Monthly operational reviews are perfect for management or upper management to understand how the organization functions.

-This is no longer area specific; they are combined into one meeting.
+This is no longer area-specific; they are combined into one meeting.
 Since each department is there, the area managers and upper management attend this meeting.
-Reviewing with different areas provides the opportunity to for other perspectives, which can lead to suggests and help from outside departments.
+Reviewing different areas provides the opportunity for other perspectives, which can lead to suggestions and help from outside departments.

 Monthly operational review KPIs are more broad than past meetings.
 This means multiple process areas could roll up into one KPI value.
-If you are an owner of a multi-department KPI, be sure to send communication early to those you need values from to track the metric.
+If you own a multi-department KPI, be sure to communicate early to those you need values from to track the metric.

-Since this is a more zoomed out overview, these charts may take a bit more time to update, which is alright since they are only being updated once a month.
-When preparing for a MOR, give yourself extra time to pull together the data.
+Since this is a more zoomed-out overview, these charts may take a bit more time to update, which is alright since they are only being updated once a month.
+When preparing for a MOR, give yourself extra time to gather the data.

-Simple bar charts or line charts work well to clearly identify when KPIs are meeting target or not.
+Simple bar charts or line charts work well to clearly identify when KPIs are meeting targets or not.

-The primary focus in monthly operational review is to ensure the organization is on track to meet their yearly goals.
-If negative trends appear in monthly KPIs, this is a clear sign they need to be looked at closer.
+The primary focus of monthly operational reviews is to ensure the organization is on track to meet its yearly goals.
+If negative trends appear in monthly KPIs, this is a clear sign they need to be looked at closely.

 Scheduling a GSTD (Go-See-Think-Do) can help drill down to the root cause of the problem.